survivejs/webpack-book/manuscript/developing/04_linting.md

 W> Note that *eslint-loader* will use a globally installed version of ESLint unless you have one included in the project itself.
 Make sure you have ESLint as a development dependency to avoid the strange behavior.

-The loader needs some wiring to work.
+The loader needs wiring to work.
 We’ll discuss loaders in detail in the *Loading* part of this book, but the basic idea is fast to understand.
 A loader is connected to webpack through a rule that contains preconditions related to it and a reference to the loader itself.

 In this case, we’ll ensure that ESLint gets executed before anything else using the `enforce` field.
 It allows us to guarantee that linting happens before any other processing.
 The idea is discussed in detail in the *Loader Definitions* chapter.